ErenEmreK/create_subtitles/README.md

 ```

 ## Usage
-Most basic usage requires only a video/audio file to create captions for:
+Most basic usage requires only a video/audio file to create subtitles for:
 ```python
 create_subtitles.py path/to/video.mkv
 ```
-You can also just use a folder name instead, it will create captions for all available media files in that folder.
+You can also just use a folder name instead, it will create subtitles for all available media files in that folder.
 ```python
 create_subtitles.py path/to/video/directory
 ```